Satisfactory Academic Progress (SAP)

 Students who have attempted twelve or more hours and who have earned a cumulative grade point average of less than 1.0 will be placed on academic/financial aid “Termination.”
 The minimum financial aid requirement for a student in his/her academic year is a “C” average (2.0).

-Financial aid will not automatically be reinstated if “Academic Suspension” is waived by an Academic Appeals Committee.
+Financial aid will not automatically be reinstated if “Academic Suspension” is waived by an Academic Appeals Committee; a separate Financial Aid Appeal must still be submitted.

 Aid eligibility will be reinstated when a student who re-enrolls after an academic or financial aid suspension meets the following criteria in order to receive aid during subsequent semesters of enrollment: